-- Touch the static-protective package that contains the DIMM to any unpainted surface on the outside of the compute node.
-Then, remove the DIMM from the package and place it on a static-protective surface.
+Touch the static-protective package that contains the new memory module to any unpainted surface on the outside of the server.
+Then, take the new memory module out of the package and place it on a static-protective surface.

-- Align the DIMM with its connector and gently place the DIMM on the connector with both hands.
+- Align the memory module with the slot, and gently place the memory module on the slot with both hands.

 - Firmly press both ends of the memory module straight down into the slot until the retaining clips snap into the locked position.NoteIf there is a gap between the memory module and the retaining clips, the memory module has not been correctly inserted.
 In this case, open the retaining clips, remove the memory module, and then reinsert it.

 If you have installed a DRAM DIMM module, complete the parts replacement.
 See Complete the parts replacement).